Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Experimental Results

-The left sub-figure of Fig.~\ref{fig:qqplot_test_stat} shows plots of the quantiles of a standard normal random variable versus the quantiles of $T_{G,j}$ based on $100$ runs for each $j\in[p]$ in different colors.
-A $45^{o}$ straight line passing through the origin is also plotted (black solid line) as a reference.
-These $p$ different quantile-quantile (QQ) plots corresponding to $j\in[p]$, all super-imposed on one another, indicate that the quantiles of the $T_{G,j}$ are close to that of standard normal distribution in the range of $[-2,2]$ (thus covering $95\%$ range of the area under the standard bell curve) for defective as well as non-defective samples.
-This confirms that the distribution of the $T_{G,j}$ are each approximately $N(0,1)$ even in this chosen finite sample scenario.
+The left sub-figure of Fig.~\ref{fig:qqplot_test_stat} shows plots of the quantiles of a standard normal random variable versus the quantiles of $T_{G,j}$ computed over $100$ runs for each $j\in[p]$.
+For the quantiles, each plot is presented in a different color.
+A $45^{\circ}$ straight line passing through the origin is also plotted (black solid line) as a reference.
+These $p$ different quantile-quantile (QQ) plots corresponding to $j\in[p]$, all super-imposed on one another, indicate that the quantiles of the $\{T_{G,j}\}_{j=1}^p$ are close to that of a standard normal distribution in the range of $[-2,2]$ (thus covering $95\%$ range of the area under the standard bell curve) for defective as well as non-defective samples.
+This confirms that the distribution of the $T_{G,j}$ values is each approximately $\mathcal{N}(0,1)$, even in this chosen finite sample scenario.
 Similarly, the right sub-figure of Fig.~\ref{fig:qqplot_test_stat} shows the QQ-plot corresponding to $T_{H,i}$ for each $i\in[n]$ in different colors.
-As before, these $n$ different QQ-plots, one for each $i \in [n]$, all super-imposed on one another, indicate that the $T_{H,i}$ are also each approximately standard normal, with or without MMEs.
+As before, these $n$ different QQ-plots, one for each $i \in [n]$, all super-imposed on one another, indicate that the $\{T_{H,i}\}_{i=1}^n$ values are also each approximately standard normal, with or without MMEs.

-\subsection{Sensitivity and Specificity of \textsc{Odrlt} and \textsc{Drlt} for \texorpdfstring{$\boldsymbol{\delta^*}$}{delta*}}
+\subsection{Sensitivity and Specificity of \textsc{ODrlt} and \textsc{Drlt} for \texorpdfstring{$\boldsymbol{\delta^*}$}{delta*}}